Death and Dying: Religious Customs and Rituals

 ABODE Academy 4 focuses on Death and Dying: Religious Customs and Rituals.
 While most of us are familiar with customs and rituals in our own faith communities, those of our neighbors can seem a bit of a mystery.
 Which faiths favor cremation?
 Which favor burial?
 Which believe in reincarnation?
 What special prayers and anointments are needed?
 What medications are acceptable?
 And how about dietary considerations, dress codes and whether those dying should face east – or west?

 A better understanding of our friends and neighbors helps ensure that we can take better care of one another in our final days.

-Below is our lineup of ABODE Academy 4 sessions – each includes plenty of time for Q&A. Participate in all or indicate those of most interest to you when you RSVP.
-This series is free.
+Below is our lineup of ABODE Academy 4 sessions – each includes plenty of time for Q&A. This series is free.
 If you’d like to make a tax-deductible gift to ABODE, please use our DONATE button.

 ABODE Academy 4 is brought to you by ABODE Contemplative Care for the Dying in collaboration with the City’s Faith-Based Initiative, Compassionate San Antonio.
 ABODE Board Member Beverly Tuomala RN and the City’s Ann Helmke will introduce the series.

 Speaker: Rabbi Samuel Stahl, Rabbi Emeritus of Temple Beth El

 When someone dies in the Jewish faith, their body is never left alone between the time of death and the burial.
 Most synagogues or communities have a burial committee whose members wash and shroud the dead and sit with them until the burial takes place, usually as quickly as possible following a death.
 For seven days, the family sits shiva (literally seven).
 Friends visit, bringing food and sharing stories of the person who has died.
 When family members visit a grave, they often leave a small stone on top of the grave marker.